P2PModels/se-docs/tfgs/precariedad_twitter/smart101.md

 Half of the registered contracts are one day long.
 This situation has significant implications in terms of instability, security, and payment.

-## P2P Model
+## P2P Models

 Smart is one of the case studies of the research project P2P Models.
-For the last three years, researchers of the P2P Model project have been working with servants and members of SMART cooperative to design and develop blockchain-based technologies that help them improve the operation of the organization and the working conditions of the artists.
+For the last three years, researchers of the P2P Models project have been working with servants and members of SMART cooperative to design and develop blockchain-based technologies that help them improve the operation of the organization and the working conditions of the artists.